Signs You’re in a Relationship with Someone with Narcissistic Personality Disorder

 Being in a Narcissistic Personality Disorder relationship is an emotional rollercoaster.

-Narcissists’ egos are so fragile because internally, they really have a false sense of bravado.
-All of their strength of personality is just used as a facade to mask just how they weak they are on the inside.
+Narcissists’ egos are so fragile because, internally, they really have a false sense of bravado.
+All of their strength of personality is just used as a facade to mask just how weak they are on the inside.

-Any threats to their carefully curated self-image will be corrected fast.
-And because they lack in empathy, they will blame you, make you feel inferior, judge you, and even ridicule you to ensure that they will come out as the better person.
+Any threats to their carefully curated self-image will be corrected quickly.
+And because they lack empathy, they will blame you, make you feel inferior, judge you, and even ridicule you to ensure that they will come out as a better person.

 4. Creation of a grand self-image